-Three Months Ended March 31, 2022 2021 Net cash used in operating activities \$ (15,860) \$ (881) Net cash used in investing activities \$ (12,836) \$ Net cash provided by financing activities \$ - \$ 913
+Six M Ended .), 2022 2021 Net cash used in operating activities \$ (24,530) \$ (3,894) Net cash used in investing activities \$ (19,101) \$ (60) Net cash provided by financing activities \$ \$ 8,078

-The use of cash during the first three months of 2022 was primarily a result of our net loss of \$14.6 million, offset by \$6.8 million in non-cash items, which primarily included amortization of intangible assets, depreciation, and share-based compensation expense, and \$10.5 million for prepayments made for our digital asset hosting agreement.
+The use of cash during the first six months of 2022 was primarily a result of our net loss of \$55.3 million, offset by \$46.1 million in non-cash items, which primarily included forgiveness of loan receivable, impairment of investments, amortization of intangible assets, depreciation, share-based compensation expense, change in fair value of crypto asset payable and impairment of digital assets.
+During the first six months of 2022, we paid \$15.1 million for prepayments for our digital asset hosting agreement.

-During the first three months of 2022, we paid \$10.0 million to BitFuFu for prepayments towards digital asset mining machines for which delivery started in January 2022 and continues through the remainder of 2022.
-In addition, we entered into promissory notes receivable with Gryphon and MEOA for \$2.5 million and \$337,000, respectively.
+During the first six months of 2022, we paid \$16.0 million towards digital asset mining machines and shipping costs for which delivery started in January 2022 and continues through the remainder of 2022, we entered into promissory notes receivable with Gryphon and MEOA for \$2.5 million and \$337,000, respectively, and we purchased \$0.3 million of carbon credits for future use.
+The Gryphon note receivable was forgiven on April 4, 2022 upon termination of the Merger Agreement with Gryphon.

-During the first three months of 2021, we received approximately \$552,000 from the issuance of common shares, \$447,000 in proceeds from debt, \$386,000 proceeds from warrants exercised, offset by net payments for our line of credit of \$401,000 and payment of preferred dividends of \$71,000.
+During the first six months of 2021, we received \$8.2 million from the issuance of common shares and warrants, net, \$0.4 million in proceeds from debt, and \$1.1 million in proceeds from warrants exercised, offset by payments on debt of \$1.1 million, payments for the Company's line of credit of \$0.4 million, net, and payment of preferred dividends of \$0.2 million.